Yale Food Addiction Scale: Modified scales

 A shortened YFAS (mYFAS) consisting of only nine items was proposed in 2014 which had similar prevalence rates as the 25-item YFAS.
 To address the role food addiction plays in children, the original adult YFAS was adjusted.
 The Yale Food Addiction Scale for Children (YFAS-C) includes more age-appropriate activities, a lowered reading level, and a new scoring threshold.

+A 35-item revised version of the YFAS (the YFAS 2.0) was published in 2016, reflecting the changes in the diagnostic criteria for substance dependence in the DSM-5.
+Although the YFAS and YFAS 2.0 substantially differ in terms of the number of items, response categories, item wordings, and scoring, it has been reported than prevalence rates and correlates of food addiction as measured with the YFAS 2.0 are largely similar to those with the YFAS.
+Similar to the YFAS, there is also a short version of the YFAS 2.0 (mYFAS 2.0) and a version for children (YFAS-C 2.0).

+Translated versions

+The YFAS has been translated into several languages such as German, French, Italian, Spanish, Portuguese, and Chinese.
+Similarly, the YFAS 2.0 has been translated into several languages such as German, French, Italian, Turkish, Spanish, Korean, Arabic, Japanese, Malay, Chinese, Persian, and Portuguese.

 Limitations

 Incidence of scores positive for food addiction were higher in overweight and obese patients.
-However, further research is needed to define the correlation of YFAS scores in regards to BMI.
+However, the correlation between YFAS scores and BMI is small and there seems to be a non-linear relationship between the two when considering the entire body weight spectrum from underweight to severe obesity.
 Previous studies have shown mixed results mainly due to limited sample size, concurrent eating disorders, and lack of clinical controls.

 Five years after development of YFAS, Gearhardt and Adrian Meule summarized its utilization in research studies and its limitations.
 Gearhardt and Meule concluded: